queengooborg/OpenTag3D/spec.md

 These fields should be populated if available.
 All unused fields must be populated with "-1" (all 1's in binary, eg 0xFFFFFFFFFFFFFFFF).

-This memory address starts at address 144, which is just outside the range of NTAG213.
+This memory address starts just outside the range of NTAG213; an NTAG215/216 must be used to store this data.

 {% include spec_table.md set="extended" %}